Wastewater Screening Design Quick Reference Guide

 Is your wastewater screening design struggling to meet industry standards?
 Are you experiencing clogged and damaged equipment on a monthly or even weekly basis?
 For starters, you should evaluate your preliminary treatment and identify the most effective wastewater screening design for your wastewater plant.

-Your screening equipment plays a huge role in your wastewater system, it is the first line of defense to the filtration process.
-When removing objects such as rags, paper, plastics and metals it prevents damage and clogging of downstream equipment.
+Your screening equipment plays a huge role in your wastewater system as it is the first line of defense to the filtration process.
+When removing objects such as rags, paper, plastics and metals, screening equipment prevents damage and clogging of downstream equipment.

 - In-Channel Screens are used in situations without a grinder, usually where there is a limited number of rags and no large solids in the waste stream.
 JWC offers bar screens, chain and rake screens, fine screens and band screens.

-- Auger Screens are robust headworks solution which combines three of JWC’s finest technologies – a grinder, a fine screen and a compactor into one unit called the Auger Monster.
+- Auger Screens are a robust headworks solution that combines three of JWC’s finest technologies – a grinder, a fine screen and a compactor into one unit called the Auger Monster.
 This spiral screen removes trash and unwanted solids so the treatment plant runs more efficiently.

 - Statics Screens are typically used when the solids are easily separated from the liquid and where the separated solids slide easily.
 JWC offers Sidehill Static and Sidehill Pressure Screens.

-At JWC we offer a wide range of products that target unique commercial and industrial challenges with wastewater treatment plants being a top priority.
-Drum Screens, In-Channel Screens, Auger Screens and Statics screens are all used in both municipal and industrial application’s.
+At JWC we offer a wide range of products that target unique challenges with wastewater treatment plants being a top priority.
+Drum screens, in-channel screens, auger screens and static screens are all used in municipal and industrial applications.
 The steps are simple, calculate your specs and choose your screen!

-Get your Quick Reference now!
+Get your Quick Reference Guide now!
 Click HERE to download.